01 of 10

 - 1 x 1-inch outside corner molding (8 feet)

 - #10 or #20 biscuits

-- Lampholder electrical cover with 1/2-inch conduit opening and waterproofing gasket
+- Weatherproof lampholder electric box cover (cluster cover) with 1/2-inch threaded opening and waterproofing gasket

 - 90-degree 1/2-inch PVC elbow